Handy Library Manager

 select library items, modify call number

-Modify data.
-In this sample, we modify call numbers for randomly selected records (the CALL data field is in the copy section).
+We will modify the call numbers for randomly selected records; the CALL data field is located in the copy section.

 1. Find library item(1) and enter modifications.